Hackers News Hackers News

 Core Security Pillars for Industrial Systems

-Implementing Zero Trust in OT requires a defense-in-depth strategy tailored to the physical limits and operational constraints of legacy hardware.
+Implementing Zero Trust within OT environments demands a comprehensive, defense-in-depth strategy that accounts for the unique physical limitations and operational constraints often present in legacy hardware.
+The guidance delineates several crucial technical priorities:

-• Comprehensive Asset Visibility: Security teams cannot protect what they cannot see.
-Operators must build real-time inventories, classify all connected devices, and establish normal behavioral baselines for both IT and OT environments.
+• Comprehensive Asset Visibility: Organizations cannot effectively protect assets they cannot identify.
+Operators must establish real-time inventories, meticulously classify all connected devices, and define normal behavioral baselines across both IT and OT environments.

-• Identity and Access Management (IAM): The framework mandates continuous validation of both human and machine identities.
+• Identity and Access Management (IAM): The framework mandates the continuous validation of both human and machine identities.
+It recommends deploying Multi-Factor Authentication (MFA) wherever technically feasible and rigorously enforcing the principle of least-privilege access, ensuring users only access resources strictly necessary for their assigned roles.

-• Network Micro-Segmentation: To contain potential breaches, large flat networks must be divided into smaller, highly controlled zones.
+• Network Micro-Segmentation: To contain potential breaches, large, flat networks must be subdivided into smaller, tightly controlled zones.
+Critical industrial systems require significant isolation from less secure enterprise IT networks, achieved through stringent communication policies and the deployment of unidirectional security gateways.

 Alignment with National Frameworks